Starting a Pottery Business/Ceramics Business

 An artist can start a small pottery business with just a few supplies, a kiln, and the imagination needed to inspire people to purchase their wares, but it can be much more productive with a little knowledge, planning, and help before starting out.

 It is a good idea to learn from someone who knows more about the art and the business than you do.
 Most potters are very agreeable to taking on an apprentice, and working for an established potter can give you valuable insight that might take years to gain on your own.

 Consider where to sell your art pieces.
-Many towns and communities have art and craft shows that actually produce good sales numbers and might be a good place to start.
-Online sales and auction sites are another good choice, but there is a lot of competition in this market and it takes time for potential customers to find you.
+Many towns and communities have art and craft show that actually produce good sales numbers and might be a good place to start.
+Online sales and auction sites are other good choices, but there is a lot of competition in this market and it takes time for potential customers to find you.
 Consignment shops are also a good option, allowing you to take advantage of dedicated retail space without having to rent that space yourself.
 If you have a plan of starting a pottery business, These 10 simple steps to start your business might be helpful for you.

 Of course, as with any kind of small business, planning is a must, and marketing your work will be one of the first steps you’ll want to take to encourage sales.
-Any pottery business plan you create will need to inclde a strong marketing strategy.
+Any pottery business plan you create will need to include a strong marketing strategy.
 This sample business plan for the pottery business can help you to set-up you’re new business.